-Patients seeking Medical Marijuana for Parkinson’s Disease research, testimonials, and hope will find the following article highly information.
+Patients seeking research, testimonials, and hope regarding Medical Marijuana for Parkinson’s Disease will find the following article highly informative.

 “Pandemics are usually equated with infectious diseases such as Zika, influenza, and HIV.
 However, an imminent noninfectious pandemic, Parkinson’s Disease (PD), requires immediate action.”

 - Ray Dorsey, MD, JAMA Neurology, January 2018 (The Parkinson Pandemic — Call To Action).

 As Dr. Dorsey says, now is the time of action.
 To make that action effective and meaningful, we must start by being aware of the current state of our broken perspective on health and the healthcare system.